dandjo/object-adapter/README.md

 echo $targetObject->foo;  // 'baz'
 ```

-If you want to use deep object hierarchies, take a look at the following example.
-You can get the value of `bar`
+If you want to use deep object hierarchies, have a look at the following example.
+Chained calls are safe since every
-directly with a dotted path.
+non-existent property will return a `NullAdapter`.

 ```php
 class MyChildAdapter extends \Dandjo\ObjectAdapter\ObjectAdapter {